 In 1969, the owners of the Calgary Inn in Calgary, Alberta, asked Walter Chell, the Montenegrin who presided over their Owl’s Nest bar, to create a recipe to represent their new Italian restaurant in a contest.
-So he took some vodka, a bit of Worcestershire and a little Tabasco, added a mix of clam and tomato juices to it and dubbed it the “Bloody Caesar.”
-It sounds rather odd, but it’s the national drink of Canada and has been practically since Chell invented—or should I say “invented”—it.
+So Chell took some vodka, a bit of Worcestershire and a little Tabasco, added a mix of clam and tomato juices and dubbed it the “Bloody Caesar.”
+It sounds rather odd, but it’s the national drink of Canada and has been so practically since Chell invented—or should I say “invented”—it.

 There are two ways to be the creator of a cocktail.
 You can be the undisputed first person ever to put a certain set of ingredients together in a glass.
 There is much honor in that, to be sure, though there is rarely much fame.

 Or you can take a pre-existing combination of ingredients and give it a catchy new name and backstory.
 You then proceed to sell it like crazy, and if you’re good, your creation suddenly catches on.
-This might not be particularly honorable (although that’s definitely open to debate), but it’s certainly plenty of fun—and sometimes you end up famous.
+This might not be particularly honorable (although that’s open to debate), but it’s plenty of fun—and sometimes you end up famous.

 Jerry Thomas, founding father of the American bar, was that second type of mixologist.
 He took the Tom & Jerry, an obscure New England concoction that had been around since before he was born, and made it his own, riding it into the pages of history.